TimothyByrd/ChaosHelper/README.md

 <a name="h01" />

 - Configure your account name, poesessid and source filter in settings.jsonc.
-- Run both PoE (Windowed) and the tool
+- Run both PoE and the tool
 - The very first time, type an 'f' in the tool window - you should hear a response.
 - Play, reload the loot filter when it tells you.
 - Use the highlight items hotkey to highlight sets of items to sell for chaos.